AbdullahRasheed/maximum-subarray-math/README.md

 ## The Problem
 (Taken from Leetcode)
 Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
-A subarray is a congiguous part of an array.
+A subarray is a contiguous part of an array.

 ## Building Intuition
 Consider this basic Calculus rule: